zachwiseit/Azure-Network-pt2/README.md

 </p>
 <p>
-41 Now type in the password for the Linux vm user and press enter (You wont be able to see it because it is encrypted but the txt is there.)
+41 Now type in the password for the Linux vm user and press enter (You wont be able to see it because it is encrypted but the text is still being entered.)
 <p>
 <img <img width="1440" alt="ACN_141" src="https://github.com/user-attachments/assets/9c3de0d5-df01-496e-a34b-4ad793e5705b" />
 </p>